Desenrascanço: Challenging times call for resourceful minds

 Desenrascanço (Portuguese)

-For me, one of the most unexpected challenges of parenthood has been how much stuff there is to remember to bring with you everywhere at all times.
+One of the most unexpected challenges of parenthood, at least for me, has been how much stuff there is to remember to bring with you everywhere at all times.
 Water bottles.
 Bento boxes.
 Snacks.
 Toys.
-Backup undies (mostly for the kid, not for me).
-I'm constantly forgetting some random essential, and so every trip out with my toddler becomes an episode of Survivor, where I'm forced to come up with a creative solution to a predictable problem.
-A plastic bag becomes a toilet.
-A Pringles can becomes a very entertaining puppet.
+Backup undies (for the kid, not for me).
+I'm constantly forgetting some random essential, so every trip out with my toddler becomes an episode of Survivor, where I'm forced to come up with a creative solution to an everyday problems.

 Recently, I came across a Portuguese word that captures this feeling: “desenrascanço.”
 It literally translates to “disentanglement,” but it describes the ability to quickly improvise and solve problems using whatever means are available, even with limited resources.
 In this video, Joana Astolfi, a Lisbon-based architect and artist, describes the meaning of the word in detail:

-But “desenrascanço” also represents a virtue in Portuguese culture.
-It's not just about being resourceful, it describes the mindset of someone who refuses to be defeated by challenging circumstances.
+But Astolfi and others say that desenrascanço isn’t just about MacGyver-ing out of a problem.
+It represents a virtue in Portuguese culture that goes beyond resourcefulness and also describes the mindset of someone who refuses to be defeated by challenging circumstances.

-As traditional institutions become increasingly unreliable — from healthcare systems to supply chains to government services — more people are turning to mutual aid networks, community resources, and neighborhood friends to fill the gaps.
-“Desenrascanço” is a framework for navigating that uncertainty.
-Or, at the very least, a fancy word to describe the beautiful chaos of making things work.
+It’s a virtue that feels especially relevant lately.
+As traditional institutions become increasingly unreliable — from healthcare systems to government services — more people are turning to mutual aid networks, community resources, and neighborhood friends to fill the gaps.

 Share-worthy